awto/effectfuljs/README.md

     there window, process, and console functions are exceptions)
  * "full" - same as "defaultFull" but starts immediately
  * "minimal" - same as "defaultMinimal" but starts immediately
+ * "regenerator" - very similar to minimal mode but uses generators syntax extensions, it will compile without coercions all `function*`, and in them treat `yield` expression as `M.refect` and `yield*` as `M` in minimal mode.

 ### M.option